Radical feminism: Radical lesbian feminism

 Rejecting norms of gender, sex and sexuality was central to radical lesbian feminism.
 Radical lesbians believed that "lesbian identity was a 'woman-identified' identity'", meaning it should be defined by and with reference to women, rather than in relation to men.

 In their manifesto "The Woman-Identified Woman", the lesbian radical feminist group Radicalesbians underlined their belief in the necessity of creating a "new consciousness" that rejected traditional normative definitions of womanhood and femininity which centered on powerlessness.
 Their redefinition of womanhood and femininity stressed the freeing of lesbian identity from harmful and divisive stereotypes.
-As Abbot and Love argued in "Is Women's Liberation a Lesbian Plot?"
+As Abbott and Love argued in "Is Women's Liberation a Lesbian Plot?"
 (1971):

 As long as the word 'dyke' can be used to frighten women into a less militant stand, keep women separate from their sisters, and keep them from giving primacy to anything other than men and family—then to that extent they are dominated by male culture.

 Radicalesbians reiterated this thought, writing, "in this sexist society, for a woman to be independent means she can't be a woman, she must be a dyke".
 The rhetoric of a "woman-identified-woman" has been criticized for its exclusion of heterosexual women.
 According to some critics, "[lesbian feminism's use of] woman-identifying rhetoric should be considered a rhetorical failure.
 Critics also argue that the intensity of radical lesbian feminist politics, on top of the preexisting stigma around lesbianism, gave a bad face to the feminist movement and provided fertile ground for tropes like the "man-hater" or "bra burner".